Basalel5Mill/CaptionCut/README.md

 * Whisper AI Models (These can be downloaded as needed from within the extension UI)
 * Internet connection (for downloading AI models).

-## Installation

-1. Install the main "Caption Cut" application (`.app` file).
-2. Run the main "Caption Cut" application at least once.
-This ensures the necessary Motion Templates are copied to your system.
-3. Enable the "Caption Cut" extension within Final Cut Pro:
-    * Go to macOS System Settings > Privacy & Security > Extensions.
-    * Under "Added Extensions" or "Workflow Extensions", find "Caption Cut" and ensure it is checked/enabled.
-    * Restart Final Cut Pro if it was open during installation/enabling.

-## How to Use

 1. Open your project in Final Cut Pro.
 2. Click the Extensions icon in the FCPX toolbar (looks like a puzzle piece) and select "Caption Cut".